 Time under tension (TUT) is a new fitness strength-training concept that involves more time spent on complex phases rather than rushing through repetitions.
 When movements are slow, the muscle is held under stress for a more extended period, leading to more effective performance.
 The lengthed control puts more stress on your muscles, and in theory, TUT should increase hypertrophy, the term for increasing strength and muscle development.
 TUT workouts focus on weightlifting and calisthenics training.

 Time under tension (TUT) is precisely the opposite of squeezing in as many reps as possible before your muscles fatigue.
 Therefore, the lengthening of each phase of movement during TUT sets increases the duration of the workout set.
 In this article, I’ll briefly overview the benefits of time under-tension techniques and how you can incorporate them into your fitness routine to achieve optimal results.

 Time Under Tension, The benefits.

 It may be possible for you to get more out of your workout routine if you use Time under tension (TUT).
 Your muscles will work harder for an extended period, and you’ll notice better results.
-With muscle growth, you’ll be able to improve muscular control, get stronger bones, and lose body fat.
+You can improve muscular control, strengthen bones, and lose body fat with muscle growth.
 With a significantly more muscular physique, you’ll amplify your athletic performance.
-You may perform better in competition or at the gym by taking advantage of Time under tension (TUT) benefits.
+By taking advantage of Time under tension (TUT) benefits, you may perform better in competition or at the gym.

 Slow movements create purposeful, calculated actions.
 Therefore relaxation, alertness, and concentration are promoted through repetitive Time under tension (TUT) training.
 The benefit is twofold, developing physical strength and a greater sense of mindfulness.
 As the saying goes, “slow is smooth, and smooth is fast.”
 Slow movements can help you relax your mind by creating a sense of purpose.